DAGINATSUKO/www-rpcs3/README.md

 ![Preview](https://raw.githubusercontent.com/DAGINATSUKO/www-rpcs3/master/public_docs/preview.png)

 ## RPCS3.net
-This is the official source code for [RPCS3.net](https://rpcs3.net "RPCS3 Homepage") RPCS3 is an open-source Sony PlayStation 3 emulator and debugger written in C++ for Windows and Linux.
-The project began development on May 23rd, 2011 and currently supports modern Vulkan, Direct3D 12 and OpenGL graphic APIs.
-The emulator is capable of booting and playing hundreds of commercial games.
-With each and every contribution and donation, more and more games are becoming closer and closer to either booting or full playability.
+This is the official source code for [RPCS3.net](https://rpcs3.net "RPCS3 Homepage")

 ## Copyright
 All trademarks and copyright-written content found on this website belong to their respective owners.
 The RPCS3 team is in no way affiliated with Sony or PlayStation.